Actias dubernardi: Adult

 An adult moth's life is short, no longer than 10 to 12 days (females live longer due to the fact that the female sits still waiting for a mate).
 Pairing is easy in a medium-sized cage.
 With one female and one to two males per cage.
 A beautiful hybrid with Graellsia isabellae was obtained by a team of French entomologists (D. Adés, R. Cocault, R. Lemaitre, R. Zaun and R. Vuattoux).

 Host plants

 Pine tree - Pinus species.
 In the wild they eat Pinus massoniana.
-Caterpillars rather like Pinus sylvestris (Scots pine), but they will also eat Pinus nigra (black pine).
-Others have been used in captivity.
+Caterpillars rather like Pinus sylvestris (Scots Pine), but will also eat Pinus nigra (Black Pine) or Pinus strobus (White Pine).
+Others have raised them on more, including Larix sp. and Pseudotsuga sp., but they did not give the best results.